 SS Borinquen was a passenger liner which was built in the United States in 1931.
 After being requisitioned for troop transport service by the United States Army for World War II and continued service post war the ship was sold in 1949 and became the Arosa Star.
 After further sales and change in the cruise ship regulations, the ship was again sold and grounded as La Jenelle on the California coast in 1970.
 CIMM features many artifacts from the ship its collection.

 the brenda and gary farr gallery

 Changing four to six times annually, this gallery highlights fascinating aspects of maritime culture and history and features local and visiting artists and collections in various exhibits.
-Upcoming Exhibitions include Sailors’ Folk Art and Tales of the Whale Whisperer.
+Upcoming exhibitions in 2022 include Coast Guard Art and “71%”.